 Data is becoming an ever increasing part of modern life, yet the talent to extract information and value from complex data is scarce.
 This Masters will provide you with a thorough grounding in state-of-the art methods for learning from data, both in terms of statistical modelling and computation.
 You will also gain practical hands-on experience in carrying out various data-driven analytical projects.
 Previous study of Statistics or Computing Science is not required.

-- The Statistics Group at Glasgow is the largest Statistics group in Scotland and internationally renowned for its research excellence.
+- The Statistics Group at Glasgow is a large group, internationally renowned for its research excellence.

 Qualification and course duration